SevketYALCIN/blog/src/pages/blog/setup-your-own-webpack-config-for-react-with-typescript/index.md

 ## Adding HTML

-I voluntarily didn't make you create an HTML file yet, because we are going to use a Webpack plugin called `html-webpack-plugin` for that!
-This plugin will generate an HTML file using a template that we are going to give him, and automatically include our Webpack bundles in the body:
+I voluntarily didn't create an HTML file yet, because we are going to use a Webpack plugin called `html-webpack-plugin` for that.
+This plugin will generate an HTML file using a template that we are going to give him, and automatically include our Webpack bundles inside the body:

 ```bash
 # yarn